-3.1 Protocols based on UDP
+3.2 Protocols based on UDP

-3.1.1 UDP and UDP Lite
+3.2.1 UDP and UDP Lite

-Contacts:

-- L-A. Larzon, Lulea University of Technology; - M. Degermark, S. Pink, The University of Arizona; L-E. Jonsson, Ericsson; - · G. Fairhurst, University of Aberdeen erroneous packets and discard them.
+L-A. Larzon, Lulea University of Technology;

+M. Degermark, S. Pink, The University of Arizona; L-E. Jonsson, Ericsson;

+G. Fairhurst, University of Aberdeen

+UDP: RFC 768 [2], status: Standard (STD0006).

+UDP-Lite: draft-ietf-tsvwg-udp-lite-02.txt, approved by the IESG for publication as Proposed Standard RFC.

+UDP provides a datagram oriented unreliable service; it merely adds the following to the basic IP service: ports to identify individual applications sharing an IP address and a checksum to detect erroneous packets and discard them.
 Note that UDP is not congestion controlled; irresponsible UDP programming can degrade the performance of TCP senders and make a data stream look like a denial-of-service attack.
 Ensuring TCP-friendly operation on top of UDP is left up to the application programmer.

-URLs / RFCs / Papers: draft-ietf-tsvwg-udp-lite-02.txt, proposed standard RFC by IESG

-UDP provides a datagram oriented unreliable service; it merely adds the following to the basic IP service: ports to identify individual applications sharing an IP address and a checksum to detect